-Pork Chile Verde is a classic, flavorful recipe that’s paleo, gluten-free, and Whole30-friendly.
+Pork Chile Verde is a classic, flavorful recipe that’s pretty simple to make.
 Instead of the usual jalapeño peppers, I used some Hatch chiles.

 What are Hatch Chiles?

 Hatch chiles are grown in a specific region of New Mexico.
 They’re a long, slender pepper that can be mild to hot.
 Hatch chiles are generally in season around the end of August, and their heat really rounds out the base of flavors from the onion, garlic and tomatillos.

 If you can’t find fresh Hatch chiles, you can often find them canned in the ethnic foods section of the market.

 Probably my favorite thing about this Pork Chile Verde recipe is that it’s affordable.
 Pork shoulder is inexpensive, but the meat can be tough, so simmering it for a couple hours makes it melt-in-your-mouth tender.

 If you have leftovers, try reheating the meat and sauce, then dropping a couple eggs into the pan and putting a lid on it until the eggs are poached through.
 It’s a fantastic breakfast, and so delicious.

 Serve with some cauliflower rice and my Simple Paleo Tortillas for a complete meal.
 You can easily double the recipe, and freeze the leftovers.